aphil311/cos126-final-connect-four-ai/readme.txt

 functionality (include the variable name and the line number(s) at which it is declared and initialized).

+GameVisualizer:
+Our program uses a 1D array to store information for GUI components such as buttons (line 28, stored line 168) or board coordinates (line 128 / 160).
+It uses a 2D array to store the Circle objects (initialized at line 26, filled in lines 100-108).

 List the two custom functions written by your project group, including function